The MapDrives GUI is a tool that will assist you in mapping common University network drives onto your personal PC or field build laptop.

-Once the application is installed you will see a new desktop icon.
+1. Once the application is installed you will see a new desktop icon on your desktop.

 If you see this screen, please close the application, connect to the VPN by searching for "GlobalProtect" on your start menu, authenticating and then selecting connect and once more launch the MapDrives app from shortcut on your desktop.

-Now you are ready to type in your username and hit the Authenticate button, a pop up window asking for your password will appear on screen.
+4. Select the Authenticate button.
+A pop up window asking for your password will appear on screen

-If I open File Explorer from the Start Menu I can now see the "J" drive mapped to my PC.
+6. You can now open File Explorer from the Start Menu and see the "J:" drive mapped to your PC.